JGCRI/Di_Vittorio_et_al_2022_GCB/README.md

 ### Models and software used
 Models used for this experiment include,
 1. Global Change Analysis Model (GCAM) v5.4 with modifications for the protected areas and bio-energy constraints.
 Latest version of GCAM available [here](https://zenodo.org/record/6619287) and latest documentation on GCAM available [here](https://jgcri.github.io/gcam-doc/).
-The specific model version used for this analysis with all configuration files already et up is available [here] (https://zenodo.org/record/7057561).
+The specific model version used for this analysis with all configuration files already et up is available [here](https://zenodo.org/record/7057561).
 2. moirai land data system v 3.1.1.
 Latest version with documentation available on GitHub [here](https://github.com/JGCRI/moirai)

 ### Input data